 This happening tourist town is brimming with enough free activities to fill a trip itinerary!
 Experience mountain town charm alongside natural beauty at this classic vacation spot.

-So, you're planning your Smoky Mountain vacation and want to save money, too.
-It's no secret that it can be tough to take a trip and save some dough.
-However, this doesn't have to be the case when you visit Pigeon Forge, Tennessee.
-Luckily, the list of free things to do in Pigeon Forge is lengthy!
+So, you’re planning your Smoky Mountain vacation and want to save money, too.
+Don’t we all!
+It’s no secret that it can be tough to take a trip while trying to pinch pennies.Thankfully, there are plenty of free things to do in Gatlinburg and Pigeon Forge.
+Follow along as we spill the sweet tea on free things to do in Pigeon Forge TN.

-If it's not on there already, you have to add this budget-friendly city to your United States travel bucket list.
-Keep reading for our favorite free things to do in Pigeon Forge so you can start planning your (bargain) trip today!
+Keep reading for our favorite free stuff to do in Pigeon Forge so you can start planning your (bargain) trip today!

 Cades Cove